AkshayHanchate/Dimensional-Data-Modeling/README.md

 # Dimensional Data Modeling with PostgreSQL

-Welcome to my repository dedicated to learning and implementing **Dimensional Data Modeling** using PostgreSQL.
+Welcome to my repository dedicated to learning and implementing **Dimensional Data Modeling** using PostgreSQL and Docker.
 This project showcases concepts like **cumulative table design**, **Slowly Changing Dimensions (SCD)**, and other advanced data modeling techniques for analytical systems.

 ---